viresh-ratnakar/exolve/README.md

 ```

 The format is very simple and uses plain text (but the parsing code is
-simplistic and not very forgiving, so please go through the format
+also simplistic and not very forgiving, so please go through the format
 documentation).
 The setter has the option to provide solutions (as in the
 example above), or just use 0 to indicate a square that needs to be filled
 (i.e., a "light," in crossword terms).